SwiftThemes/EAA/readme.txt

 * Let users choose post types on which to use adsense/ads within content.
 * Let users choose on which post types to disable other adsense ad units and ads.
-* Option to enable AMP Ads support and a new AMP ad slot.
+* Option to enable AMP Ads support and a new AMP ad slot for google publishers.
 * Collapsible adsense/ad location for distraction free adsesne/ad editing.

 **0.26**